- How Sleep Works

 Memory foam mattresses are ideal for certain types of sleepers.
 Side sleepers, for instance, benefit from an exceptionally soft comfort layer because it allows their hips and shoulders to sink into the mattress properly.
 Side sleeping on a mattress that is too firm can lead to aches and pains caused by spinal misalignment.
 Memory foam can also help sleepers with chronic back or shoulder pain.
 The material is designed to conform to your figure and alleviate pressure points, leading to a comfortable, relatively painless night’s sleep.
 Additionally, memory foam is engineered for low motion transfer — and may be ideal for light sleepers who easily awaken when their partner moves or shifts positions.
 For those requiring a firmer feel, hybrid memory foam mattresses are constructed with a memory foam comfort layer and an innerspring support core.

 Read on to learn more about memory foam.
-You can go directly to learn about memory foam mattresses with the highest customer satisfaction rates, or scroll down to check out our detailed consumer guide.
+You can visit our 2018 mattress reviews and comparisons to learn about memory foam mattresses with the highest customer satisfaction rates, or scroll down to check out our detailed consumer guide.

 You’ll find several varieties of memory foam mattress available on the market.
 Some of the most popular models include: